Reversal film: Subtractive methods

 Leopold Godowsky, Jr. and Leopold Mannes, working with the Eastman Kodak Company, developed Kodachrome, the first commercially successful color film to use the subtractive method.
 Kodachrome was introduced in 1935 as 16mm motion picture film, and in 1936 as 35mm film for still cameras.
-The Kodachrome films contained no color dye couplers; these were added during processing.
+Kodachrome films contain no color dye couplers; these are added during processing.
+The final development process published by Kodak as K-14 involves multiple re-exposure steps to sensitize the unsensitized grains.

 In late 1936, Agfacolor Neu was launched, Agfa having overcome earlier difficulties with color sensitivity problems.
 This film had the dye couplers incorporated into the emulsion, making processing simpler than for Kodachrome.

 Early color negative film had many shortcomings, including the high cost of the film, processing and printing, the mediocre color quality, rapid fading and discoloration of highlights of some types of print that became noticeable after several years.
 Amateurs who owned projection equipment used reversal films extensively because the cost of projection equipment and slide film was offset by not having to pay for prints.
 Eventually, print quality improved and prices decreased, and, by the 1970s, color negative film and color prints had largely displaced slides as the primary method of amateur photography.

 Until about 1995, color transparency was preferred for publication because of the films' higher contrast and resolution, and was widely used in commercial and advertising photography, reportage, sports, stock and nature photography.
 Digital media gradually replaced transparency film.